The scalp refers to the layers of skin and subcutaneous tissue that cover the bones of cranial vault.

 The scalp consists of five layers.
-The first three layers are tightly bound together, and move as a unit.
+The first three layers are tightly bound together and move as a collective structure.

 The mnemonic ‘SCALP’ can be a useful way to remember the layers of the scalp: Skin, Dense Connective Tissue, Epicranial Aponeurosis, Loose Areolar Connective Tissue and Periosteum.

 - Skin – contains numerous hair follicles and sebaceous glands (thus a common site for sebaceous cysts).

 - Dense Connective tissue – connects the skin to the epicranial aponeurosis.
 It is richly vascularised and innervated.

 - The blood vessels within the layer are highly adherent to the connective tissue.
 This renders them unable to constrict fully if lacerated – and so the scalp can be a site of profuse bleeding.

 - Epicranial Aponeurosis – a thin, tendon-like structure that connects the occipitalis and frontalis muscles.